 The Seminar for Arabian Studies is the only annual international forum for the presentation of the latest academic research on the Arabian Peninsula.
 The subjects covered include archaeology, history, epigraphy, languages, literature, art, culture, ethnography, geography, etc. from the earliest times to the present day or, in the case of political and social history, to the end of the Ottoman Empire (1922).

-The 2021 conference, the 54th Seminar for Arabian Studies, will take place on-line over the weekends of 2 – 4 and 9 – 11 July 2021 in collaboration with and supported by Casa Árabe, Cordoba.
+The 2021 conference, the 54th Seminar for Arabian Studies, took place on-line over the weekends of 2 – 4 and 9 – 11 July 2021 in collaboration with and supported by Casa Árabe, Cordoba.